 Russia and the Soviet Union (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
 Background to 19th century.
 Tsarist Russia: autocracy, revolutionary intelligentsia.
 Economic, social developments.
 The Russian Revoltion.
 Lenin, Stalin, the 5-Year Plans.
 World War II, Cold War, de-Stalinization, and the demise of the Soviet system.
-(Fall even years)
+(As needed)

 Modern Germany (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
 Survey of the main elements of German history in the 19th and the 20th centuries, from disunity to Reich to partition to reunification.
 Emphasis on the question of continuity between key periods and figures and their responsibility for the two World Wars.
-(Spring odd years)
+(As needed)